Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: WRT from intersections in configuration spaces

+Also, let us look at the first pairing $1)$ and consider the set of intersection points between the supports of the homology classes:

-Here, each element is a multipoint in the configuration space, which has $n(\cN-2)+1$ components. \begin{rmk} The set of intersection points between the new classes is obtained from the above intersections together with the orange points:
+Here, each element is a multipoint in the configuration space, which has $n(\cN-2)+1$ components. \begin{rmk} The set of intersection points between the new classes (from $2)$) is obtained from the above intersection points together with a choice of $l$ orange points which belong to different circles: